TCCPP/wheatley/wiki_articles/channel.md

-# Asking Your Question In the Right Channel
+# Asking Your Question in the Right Channel

 Welcome to Together C & C++.
 We have many channels on various topics, and encourage you to explore the channel list.